 Host: We've always talked about on this podcast, we’ve always focused on the self and you raise a really great point, you know.
 Living the life you love is about serving others.
 If we don't, we probably do with our families and possibly our friends.
 Maybe we don't.
 Maybe, you know, we live singular lives.
 How do we start being selfless and start serving others?

 Georgia: Well, the first step, like I mentioned, is to figure out your “why”.
 The next step I would say is to start setting goals about what you want.
 If for anything in life is like you say to somebody, “What is it that you want to do?”
-People say “I want change.
-I want change”.
-When you say to someone, “Why do you want change” or “What are you going to do once you have the change?”, they can’t answer the question.
+People say “I want to change.
+I want to change”.
+When you say to someone, “Why do you want to change” or “What are you going to do once you have the change?”, they can’t answer the question.
 You know it’s funny.
 Develop a plan of action on what you want to create and because I always tell people nothing happens until something moves.
 You need to take daily steps, actions steps daily if you want your life to change.
 You have to be consistent and keep your goals relevant and realistic and create a step-by-step plan, you know.
 I say the world wasn't built overnight.
 Yes, it takes time.
-Yes, it takes, you know, it's a process and so I think some people they get really discouraged very quickly if they start to pursue something and they don't see the results right away.
+Yes, it takes, you know, it's a process and so I think some people get really discouraged very quickly if they start to pursue something and they don't see the results right away.
 You have to be prepared that once you figure out your “why”, that's going to be your motivation even if things are not as quickly as you would like them to move.
 Making a commitment to yourself to figure out what your true motivation is behind achieving your goals.
 Behind every goal lies a deeper reason, reasoning that's motivating your desire for that change or achievement.
 Take small steps.
 Take small steps, don't be afraid to revise goals and, you know, break your goals down, you know, to shorter time frames, you know.
 One month, three months, six months, nine months, twelve months.
 Then try to start three or five goals you want to accomplish within that time so that you're not overwhelmed.

 Host: Sounds like we have to start with an inner conversation with ourselves about “why” and then go on.
 You just briefly mentioned that we should space out our goals and keep them smaller, three months, six months, nine months.
-Is it okay to have very lofty goals and just write down stuff like, “Oh yeah, I want to be in the best physical shape of my life and get a six pack by the end of the year, by the end of 2020, maybe, or 2021”.
+Is it okay to have very lofty goals and just write down stuff like, “Oh yeah, I want to be in the best physical shape of my life and get a six-pack by the end of the year, by the end of 2020, maybe, or 2021”?
 Is that advisable?

 Georgia: Well, I will say to start small because if you’ve already formed bad habits, you’re going to have to try to start creating more positive habits.
 And that doesn't happen by you saying, “Okay, if I've been eating unhealthy or I’ve been doing these certain things for 15 years, all of a sudden, in one year it’s going to change”.
 I will say go slowly.
 Take it one step at a time because it takes time to form habits, you know.
-Most time, people don't even realize that to form a habit, you have to do something 21 times to make it and then it becomes a habitual thought.
+Most time, people don't even realize that to form a habit, you have to do something 21 times to make it, and then it becomes a habitual thought.
 Take small steps.
 It’s going to take time for you to really say, “Okay, this is where I want to change and this is how I want to change it”.
 And I would say definitely start breaking the goals up because sometimes when you start to send lots set up and lofty goals and it's just too overwhelming for a person, especially if they haven't been doing something for a long period of time.
 It’s going to take time to retrain their thought process.

 Host: Have you ever broken a bad habit or gained a good habit?
 How did you do that?